jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-6b.md

 The higher stage of man is reached from the world of the monkeys, in which both sagacity and perception are found, but which has not reached the stage of actual reflection and thinking.
 At this point we come to the first stage of man after
 (the world of monkeys).

-This is as far as our (physical) observation extends.
-Now, in 270 the various worlds we find manifold influences.
-In the world of sensual perception there are certain influences of the motions of the spheres and the elements.
+This is as far as our physical observation extends.
+The various worlds have manifold influences.

+In the world of sensual perception, there are certain influences of the motions of the spheres and the elements.

 In the world of creation there are certain influences of the motions of growth and perception.

 All this is evidence of the fact that there is something that exercises an influence and is different from the bodi(ly substances).
 This is something spiritual.

 It is connected with the created things, because the various worlds must be connected in their existence.
 This spiritual thing is the soul, which has perception and causes motion.
 Above the soul there must exist something else that gives the soul the power of perception and motion, and that is also connected with it.